Involuntary Weight Loss

 In addition to weight loss, patients may have other symptoms, such as anorexia, fever, or night sweats, due to the underlying disorder.
 Depending on the cause and its severity, symptoms and signs of nutritional deficiency (see Overview of Vitamins) may also be present.

-The overall incidence of significant involuntary weight loss is about 5% per year in the US.
-However, incidence increases with aging, often reaching 50% among nursing home patients.
+The overall incidence of significant involuntary weight loss is approximately 5% per year in the United States.
+However, incidence increases with aging, up to 20% in the geriatric population and up to 60% among nursing home patients (1).
+Involuntary weight loss is associated with an increased risk of all-cause and cause-specific (eg, cancer, cardiovascular disease) mortality (2).

 Pathophysiology of Involuntary Weight Loss

 Weight loss results when more calories are expended than taken in (ingested and absorbed).
-Disorders that increase expenditure or decrease absorption tend to increase appetite.
+Disorders that increase expenditure or decrease absorption often, but not always, increase appetite.
 More commonly, inadequate caloric intake is the mechanism for weight loss and such patients tend to have decreased appetite.
 Sometimes, several mechanisms are involved.
-For example, cancer tends to decrease appetite but also increases basal caloric expenditure by cytokine-mediated mechanisms.
+For example, cancer tends to decrease appetite but also increases basal caloric expenditure by cytokine-mediated mechanisms (see also Pathways Regulating Food Intake).

 Etiology of Involuntary Weight Loss